CindyTribuzio-NOAA/AFSC_GOA_OROX_Assessment/README.md

 Presentations of this assessment at the North Pacific Fishery Management Council Groundfish Plan Teams are here: https://www.npfmc.org/fishery-management-plan-team/goa-bsai-groundfish-plan-team/

+At this point, the assessment can be run completly via the "GOA_OROX_assess_process.R" file.
+Some minor code adjustments will be needed for the next full assessment.
+Tables still need to be coded as only the tables for the Executive Summary have been coded.
+Other needed "bugs" are noted in the code.

 Notes:
 1) large RACE survey catch data files are not uploaded and can be queried through AKFIN
 2) confidential fishery data are not uploaded